Gheorghe Hagi: Politehnica Timișoara

-FC Steaua București
+Steaua București

-From June to September 2007, Hagi coached FC Steaua București, had a mediocre start in the internal championship mainly due to the large number of unavailable injured players, and managed to qualify the team for the second time in line to the UEFA Champions League group stages, passing two qualifying rounds.
-He resigned due to a long series of conflicts with club owner Gigi Becali, which also happens to be his godson.
-The main reason for resigning was the owner's policy of imposing players, making the team's strategy and threats.
-Hagi's resigned mere hours after FC Steaua's first Champions League match away against Slavia Prague, a 2–1 loss.
+From June to September 2007, Hagi coached Steaua București, managing to get past Zagłębie Lubin and BATE Borisov in the Champions League qualifying rounds, reaching the group stage where they were defeated 2–1 by Slavia Prague in the first match.
+After the defeat against Slavia he resigned due to a long series of conflicts with club owner Gigi Becali, who also happens to be his godson.
+The main reason for resigning was the owner's policy of imposing players, dictating the team's strategy and threatening him that he would be fired if he didn't comply.